 Instead of the codes a|f|s|r you may append the coordinates of a refpoint which will serve as a fixed external reference point for all groups.

-color (str) – Select color or pattern for filling of symbols or polygons.
-Default is no fill.
+color (str or 1d array) – Select color or pattern for filling of symbols or polygons [Default is no fill]. color can be a 1d array, but it is only valid if using

-intensity (float or bool) – Provide an intens value (nominally in the -1 to +1 range) to modulate the fill color by simulating illumination [None].
+intensity (float or bool or 1d array) – Provide an intensity value (nominally in the -1 to +1 range) to modulate the fill color by simulating illumination.
 If using

-intensity=True, we will instead read intens from the first data column after the symbol parameters (if given).
+intensity=True, we will instead read intensity from the first data column after the symbol parameters (if given). intensity can also be a 1d array to set varying intensity for symbols, but it is only valid for

 no_clip=Truewill turn off clipping and not plot repeating symbols.
 Use